davide-aloi/neuroscience-workshop-Innsbruck-2025/README.md

 In the field of *Transcranial Electric Stimulation* (tES), accurately simulating how tES-induced current spreads in the brain, which regions it reaches, and to what extent, is fundamental to understanding inter-individual differences in response to the stimulation.
 In fact, differences in skull shape, cortical folding, cerebrospinal fluid, or other neuroanatomical features greatly influence electric fields induced by tES in the brain.

-Models of tES electric fields in the brain can help explain the great variability observed in studies involving non-invasive brain stimulation (that is, the degree to which participants / patients respond to the stimulation varies a lot).
-Similarly, the same models can help optimise tES electrode montage to the specific neuroanatomy of an individual.
+Models of tES electric fields in the brain can help explain the great variability observed in studies involving tES (that is, the degree to which participants / patients respond to the stimulation varies a lot).
+Similarly, those models can help optimise tES electrode montage to the specific neuroanatomical features of an individual.

+In this hands-on workshop, we will go through the different steps needed to simulate, visualise, and analyse electric field distribution given a tES montage and an MRI anatomical scan of a human head.
+We will use ROAST (_Realistic Volumetric-Approach-Based Simulator For TES_) <sup>[1](#references)</sup> for the simulation, SPM (MATLAB) for the normalisation of the results, and Python for the data  visualisation and analysis.

 ## Software requirement and installation
 The workshop will require the following software: